-While PUCP screens families carefully to try to ensure that they have cultural interests for participating, most households participating do so at least partially for economic reasons.
+Some host families have cultural interests for participating and hosting student, but most households participating do so at least partially for economic reasons.
 This is only logical, given the disruption that hosting a student causes to family life.

-Even for families with cultural reasons for participating, it is not easy to welcome a stranger into your home for the summer.
+Even for families with cultural reasons for participating, it is not easy to welcome a stranger into your home.
 The entire family needs to adjust schedules and habits to accommodate a new person.
 In addition, there are very real costs associated with having another person in the home.
 Receiving some monetary compensation for this is only fair, and most families would not consider hosting otherwise.